10 Restaurant Marketing Strategies That Will Get You More Customers

 Others are doing this because they want to be part of a broader social movement or a way to get into the news (hoping that it’ll lead to more customers).

-Here are a couple of ideas that you can add to your menu: offer healthy options, give discounts to those who eat healthfully, have some vegetarian options, and include gluten-free, nut-free, and vegan options.
+Here are a few ideas you can add to your menu: offer healthy options, give discounts to those who eat healthfully, have some vegetarian options, and include gluten-free, nut-free, and vegan options.
 Remember, the best ideas come from the heart and the gut and are based on your restaurant’s core values.

 How to Market to the Specialty Food Crowd